Do you own or rent your home? If you answered rent, you’re part of a growing segment of the Canadian population.

-This type of insurance will cover the cost of either restoring the item to its original condition or purchasing a new item of like kind and quality compared to the one damaged or lost.
+This type of insurance will cover the cost of either restoring the item to its original condition.
+Or, purchasing a new item of the same quality as the one damaged or lost item.
 No deduction for depreciation is involved.

 For instance, if your stereo system is stolen, you will be covered to purchase a new stereo with similar features and calibre as the one that was lost or damaged.
 Since the same model is probably cheaper now (based on how long ago you bought the item), the payment you get will likely not be the same as what you originally paid for the stereo.

 Actual Cash Value

 Unlike replacement cost, actual cash value takes into consideration any depreciation involved.
 Your claims payment will be based on how much it costs to buy a similar item in a similar condition to the one lost, factoring in depreciation.